Kathy Jennings

-Kathleen Jennings (born 1952/1953) is an American lawyer and politician serving as the Attorney General of Delaware.
+Kathleen Jennings (born April 4, 1953) is an American lawyer and politician serving as the Attorney General of Delaware.
 She is a member of the Democratic Party.

 Early life and education

-Jennings earned a Bachelor of Arts degree from the University of Delaware and Juris Doctor the Villanova University School of Law.
+Jennings was born on April 4, 1953 in Wilmington, Delaware.
+She was raised by a single mother and two grandparents.
+Jennings graduated from Mount Pleasant High School in 1971 and subsequently earned a Bachelor of Arts degree in English from the University of Delaware and Juris Doctor from the Villanova University School of Law.

 Career

 She worked for the Delaware Department of Justice for twenty years as a state prosecutor and chief deputy attorney general.
 Among other cases, she successfully tried serial killer Steven Brian Pennell.
 In 1995, she and Charles Oberly opened their own law firm.

 Jennings served as Chief Administrative Officer for New Castle County for one year.
 She resigned in January 2018 to run for Attorney General of Delaware.
 She won the Democratic Party nomination.
 She defeated Republican Bernard Pepukayi in the general election, and was sworn into office on January 1, 2019.

 In the 2022 election, Jennings won a second term in a closer election, defeating Republican Julianne Murray with 53 percent of the vote.

+Jennings has participated in corporate-sponsored Attorney General junkets during her tenure as Attorney General.
+In addition to several events around the United States, she and her husband traveled to South Africa in November 2023 for an event paid for by the Attorney General Alliance, a nonprofit whose funding comes from corporate sponsorships, including from companies that state attorneys general are tasked with investigating.
+While Jennings has stated that no taxpayer money paid for her flights, Jenning's $6,5000 annual membership in the alliance is funded by Delaware taxpayers.

+Personal life

+Jennings was married to Tom Molyneaux, an English professor at the University of Delaware, until his death in 1977.
+She married Wilmington police detective Bill Jennings in 1983 and has a son, Billy, and a daughter.